comprobo25/comprobo25.github.io/in-class/day11.md

 Sometimes it's easier to get a quick and dirty visualization going using a familiar tool like matplotlib.
 You could consider using this for things like plotting particle weights or motion updates.

+### Create Tests for Class Functions
+You can create test scripts that confirm the logic in certain key functions of your particle filter using exemplar inputs with outputs you can hand compute.

+### Use ROS2 Commandline Tools
+Tools like `tf2`, `topic list/echo`, `node list`, and `rqt` are all really useful for checking on the status of your network.

+### Grab a Bagfile
+In the midst of debugging some tricky logic error, it can be nice to be able to see all the data at once (not just visually, but quantitatively) and parse it using graphing tools, text editors, or other process.
+You can record a bagfile of your system in action, then convert that to .csv files per topic, putting them in an easy to interact with form for plotting, parsing, etc. with your standard set of tools like `pandas` or `matplotlib`.

 ## Extensions to the Particle Filter

 ### Make your particle filter more efficient computationally